History of the BMID

 In 1987, BMID experienced a waterborne disease outbreak of Giardia that was determined to originate from the water supply on Mission Creek.
 The chlorine disinfection was upgraded in the next year and a new gas chlorinator was constructed at the outlet from Hadden Reservoir.
 The added chlorine contact time resulted in the control of Giardia.
 However, the water quality during the spring still deteriorated with cloudiness and colour in the water.

+In 1990, a new gas chlorinator was also constructed at the Scotty Creek source.
 In 1993, Stevens Reservoir was constructed to assist in settling of the water from Mission Creek.
-Although it reduced the silt in the water, the colour was not controlled.
+Although it reduced the silt in the water, the colour was not controlled. |

+The spring of 1997 saw the highest runoff in history into Okanagan Lake.
+1996 was an extremely wet year and the watersheds were saturated.
+A heavy snowpack collected in the watersheds over the winter, and during the spring runoff of 1997, there was very little ground infiltration and high surface runoff.
 This resulted in 6 natural landslides along Mission Creek.
 The worst one, on the morning of May 31, 1997 blocked off the creek completely for a short period of time and endangered the lower bridges on Mission Creek at KLO and Casorso Roads.
-The cloud of silt in the water at the mouth of Mission Creek is shown on the photo (courtesy Brian Symonds, MoWLAP, Penticton )
+The cloud of silt in the water at the mouth of Mission Creek is shown on the photo (courtesy Brian Symonds, MoWLAP, Penticton ) The event resulted in the realization that although the watershed was properly managed and the forest licensees were respecting all of the laws and controls in place, natural events would create water quality events such as this that could not be controlled. |

 In 1998, the water in Mission Creek was piloted through the spring and in mid 1999, construction of the BMID water treatment plant began.
 The plant provides clarification through a coagulation / flocculation / sedimentation process.
 The process neutralizes the charge of the suspended particles in the water, including those causing the colour, and then settles the particles out in large open basins.
 The project was extremely cost effective with a 105 ML/day water treatment plant being constructed for $3,500,000.
 The plant has resulted in BMID meeting the Guidelines for Canadian Drinking Water Quality year round.